FINMA has three aims in publishing this report:

 Asset managers can also pose risks to investors.

-Asset managers play an important role in financial intermediation.
-However, numerous complaints received by FINMA indicate that there are managers with power of attorney over customer assets who do not use this power in the best interests of customers.
+Portfolio managers play an important role in the financial markets.
+Complaints received by FINMA up to now from clients have shown, however, that there are portfolio managers who have been granted power of attorney for their clients’ accounts and custody accounts, but who do not exercise this power of attorney in the best possible way from an investor’s point of view.

 Caution is advised when investing in second-hand policies.
 As a rule, the providers of these policies are not subject to solvency controls or supervision.
 These investments are therefore exposed to risks, including the risk of counterparty default, and experience shows that it is difficult for investors to enforce claims against providers through the courts.